-Look at meetings from the perspective of return on investment.
-If you were to add up the cost/hour of each person in the meeting times the length of the meeting, would the discussion or problem-solving which happens in the meeting provide the same or more value back to the project or program?
+Look at meetings from the perspective of return on investment (ROI).
+If you add up the cost/hour of each person in the meeting times the length of the meeting, would the discussion or problem-solving in that time provide the same or more value back to the project or program?